New Job at USAID (GHSC TA-TZ) Project – Consultancy Product Selection Specification Demand Planning

 specifications, and demand planning of health commodities (Medicines and

-Laboratory) including for HIV/AIDS, TB in a resource limited setting.
+Laboratory) including for HIV/AIDS, TB in a resource limited setting. - A

 person with at least 10 years’ experience in supply chain of health